-Marijuana, fentanyl among top issues facing new KBI director - NewsBreak
+Marijuana, fentanyl among top issues facing new KBI Director - NewsBreak

-TOPEKA, Kan. ( KSNT ) – Marijuana, fentanyl and the safety of Kansans are just a few of the issues facing the next director of the Kansas Bureau of Investigation.
+TOPEKA ( KSNT )- Marijuana, fentanyl and concerns for the safety of Kansans— these are some of the issues facing the next director of the Kansas Bureau of Investigation.

-Tony Mattivi, who has now been confirmed to take on the new role , fielded questions from lawmakers in a confirmation hearing on Tuesday.
+Tony Mattivi, who has now been confirmed to take on the new role , fielded several questions from lawmakers in a confirmation hearing on Tuesday.
 The conversation waded into drug use and overdoses stemming from fentanyl.
-It is driving a nationwide overdose epidemic, according to the Drug Enforcement Administration.
-Missouri man arrested in Kansas after I-70 traffic stop nets marijuana, mushrooms
+The synthetic opioid is driving a nationwide overdose epidemic, according to the Drug Enforcement Administration (DEA).
+New bill to legalize marijuana for veterans in Kansas

 Mattivi said there were also about “1,000 Narcan saves” last year.
 Narcan, a medication used to reverse or reduce the effects of opioids, can be used to counter decreased breathing during an overdose.
 Mattivi believes the drug will be a pivotal part of conversations to tackle fentanyl issues moving forward.